Prittle Brook: Flood defences

 In September 1968, during the Great flood of 1968, the Prittle Brook overflowed and flooded houses in Daws Heath Road, Hadleigh and around Manchester Drive, Leigh-on-Sea.
 The brook was subsequently culverted and provided with concrete embankments west of Daws Heath Road.
 In 1972–3 the Prittle Brook Flood Relief scheme was constructed.
 This takes excess water from the brook at times of flood from an inlet structure west of Eastwood Road (51°33'04"N 0°38'45"E. Elevation 33.5 metres AOD), Leigh-on-Sea and transfers water through an underground tunnel.
-Another intake to the tunnel is adjacent to Manchester Drive.The tunnel is 2.5 metres in diameter and is formed from segmented concrete blocks, it was constructed by Murphy using a rotary drum excavator.
+Another intake to the tunnel is adjacent to Manchester Drive (51°33’03.5”N 0°39’41.6”E).The tunnel is 2.5 metres in diameter and is formed from segmented concrete blocks, it was constructed by Murphy using a rotary drum excavator.
 The tunnel discharges water into the River Thames at an outfall on the foreshore at Chalkwell beach.